Secure CheckoutPersonal information is secured with SSL technology.

 Head of Research, Department of Energy Conversion and Storage, Technical University of Denmark

-Vincenzo Esposito is a Professor in “Ceramic Science and Engineering” and technology coordinator at Department of Energy Conversion and Storage, Technical University of Denmark.
+Vincenzo Esposito is a Full Professor in “Ceramic Science and Engineering” and technology coordinator at the Department of Energy Conversion and Storage, Technical University of Denmark.
 He developed his career at Risø DTU National Laboratory for Sustainable Energy, University of Rome “Tor Vergata”, University of Florida, and at the Instituto de Pesquisas Energéticas e Nucleares (IPEN) – Brazil.
-His research interest is primarily on functional inorganic nano-materials and processing for emerging technologies in energy, catalysis, electromechanical, electronics, and electrochemical systems.
-His research profile lies at the frontiers between nanoionics, solid state chemistry and advanced materials processing.
-Recent highlights of his recent work are on nano-confinement of highly defective metal oxides interfaces to achieve new metastability domains, designing a new thermochemical methods to manipulate interfaces in ionotronic composites, and disclosing fast mass diffusion mechanisms in highly defective metal oxides.
+His research interest is primarily on functional inorganic nanomaterials and processing for emerging technologies in energy, catalysis, electromechanical, electronics, and electrochemical systems.
+His research profile lies at the frontiers between nanoionics, solid-state chemistry and advanced materials processing.

-Senior Scientist, Department of Energy Conversion and Storage, Technical University of Denmark
+Senior Scientist, Department of Energy Conversion and Storage, Technical University of Denmark, Denmark